Solution-Stage-Tissue-Staining-and-Coverslipping-1600x686.jpg

 There is a high pressure on many laboratories to deliver H&E stained slides in the shortest possible time cycle to the pathologist.
 Sakura’s Tissue-Tek Film® Coverslipper in combination with its Tissue-Tek® Coverslipping Film, an unique resin coated plastic film, eliminates the need for cover glasses and liquid mounting media.
 It has been proven to be the fastest and most productive solution for many laboratories.
 Next to the high throughput (up to 1,080 slides per hour), the short drying time is regarded as a major advantage of the Tissue-Tek Coverslipping Film allowing faster archiving.

-Pathology archives are considered essential for many reasons including: further diagnoses, audits and quality control, teaching and training, epidemiology, direct evidence in litigation and research1.
+Pathology archives are considered essential for many reasons including: further diagnoses, audits and quality control, teaching and training, epidemiology, direct evidence in litigation, and research1.
 In most countries slides need to be retained for at least 10 years2.
 From this perspective, it is essential that archived slides remain in optimal condition over a long period of time.

 Since its introduction more than 30 years ago, Sakura Finetek has constantly developed and improved their Tissue-Tek Coverslipping Film.
 At the time of this study, Sakura Finetek has already introduced the 4th generation of Tissue-Tek Coverslipping Film to the market that provides superior performance.
 Up until today, over 3 billion slides are coverslipped and archived with Tissue-Tek Coverslipping Film and remain in perfect condition for many years.